Purpose of Underfloor Insulation

 Underfloor batts and rolls stops heat (and cooling) being lost through the flooring material.
 Even a completely sealed floor will allow the heat and cold to escape, and the greater the temperature difference is between outside and inside, the more you’ll notice that there’s something missing – namely underfloor insulation!

 Underfloor Options – Segments or Rolls

 Autex Greenstuf Underfloor Insulation Rolls are perfect for homes where the floor has not been laid – but they can also be installed underneath a pre-existing floor.
-Knauf, Fletcher and Bradford all manufacture underfloor segments to lengths of just under 1.2 m long, making them easy to handle in confined spaces.
+Pink Batts and Bradford manufacture underfloor segments to lengths of just under 1.2 m long, making them easy to handle in confined spaces.

 Ceiling, Walls, Underfloors

 The underfloor is just one of the three main areas of your home which should be insulated.
 Ceilings and external walls should also be insulated with thermal insulation, with an R-Value to suit the construction type and climate zone of the house.
 Not sure how much you need?
 Call us on 0800 697 742.

 Chilly floorboards in winter time, hints of a draught coming up from beneath the house – these are the typical symptoms of un-insulated flooring.
 The effects can be noticed in summer time also – the air-con is on full, the indoor thermometer shows chilly 22 degrees… but the floor still feels warm?
 The great thing about underfloor insulation installation is that it instantly addresses these issues.
 From the first day, you will notice that the temperature of the floorboards now corresponds more closely to the room air-temperature.
 When you heat up the room, the floor warms up also.
 When the room is cooled down, the floor temperature follows.
 In winter time this can mean the difference between 1 and 3 pairs of socks!